 This plant is a member of the Araceae family of plants, sometimes known as aroids.
 Many of these plants come from tropical climates and were traditionally used as houseplants.
 However, in Sydney we can grow many of them outdoors as permanent plantings, or in pots.
 On the whole, they are best suited to shadier parts of the garden, with sufficient moisture: many can actually grow well in ponds.
 They can introduce an element of bold contrast with their distinctive leaves and flowers, and mix in well with other warm-climate plants that grow well here, creating the ambience of a tropical rain forest.

 Keep it in check by trimming back every so often.
 The flowers are insignificant.
-Propagation is by division of the tubers.
+Propagation is by division of the tubers or air layering.
 I have a dwarf-leaved cultivar of my larger form, described above, called 'Pixie' as well as a beautiful silvery-white leaved one, which has not so far proved to be rampageous!